BKeyport/MMM-Multimonth/README.md

 THANK YOU for your consideration.

-# MagicMirror Module to display a calendar with multiple months (user configurable)
+# MagicMirror² Module to display a calendar with multiple months (user configurable)

 ![screenshot](screenshot.png?raw=true "Screenshot (vertical mode, no week numbers, single weekday line)")